nicoleurs/Data_Collection_and_Management/README.md

 #### Kayak.ipynb
 ##### Retrives the json files and dumps them in an amazon s3 bucket.
 It also cleans and formats them into csv files for storage in an amazon relational database service (RDS).
 Then it displays a plotly map that is the base for the kayak application.
-* Input files : Hotels.json, Best_cities.json
+* Input files : Hotels.json
-* Output files: destination_weather.csv, hotels_data.csv
+* Output files: destination_weather.csv, hotels_data.csv, urls.pkl

 ## Contributors